martinbremmer/cyclonedds/docs/dev/dds_security_effort.md

 - Extend configuration XML parsing with the security configuration (in progress).
 - Extend nn_qos with security related policies.
 Fill them with values from the configuration when applicable (in progress).
-- Add DDS Security endpoints that are non-volatile.
+- Add DDS Security endpoints that are non-volatile (in progress).
 - Add DDS Security endpoint that is volatile.
-This change has more impact than all the non-volatile endpoints combined.
+This change has more impact than all the non-volatile endpoints combined (in progress).
 - Handshake.
 - Payload (en)(de)coding.
 - Submsg (en)(de)coding.